petdevelop/responsive-insurance/.github/CONTRIBUTING.md

-# Contributing to the Estrella Insurance Application
+# Contributing to the Responsive Insurance Application

 Thank you for taking the time to contribute! :tada::+1: